My shopping cart

 The DroneBlocks app requires the use of a Wifi-enabled smartphone, tablet, Chromebook, desktop or laptop running Android, iOS or ChromeOS.
 (Note: DroneBlocks is not compatible with FireOS, the operating system for Amazon tablets.)

-Using the same mini drone, take your students to new heights by adding-on curriculum from Ready, Set, Drone! and Ready, Set, Code!
+Using the same mini drone, take your students to new heights by adding-on curriculum from Ready, Set, Drone!
 With an add-on option available for each mini drone program, we’ve made it easy to further your student interaction with UAV technology.
 Manually pilot mini drones and understand the science behind flight aerodynamics with Ready, Set, Drone!
-Then dive into the world of computer science with Ready, Set, Code! and learn to code mini drones to fly autonomously.
+Then apply these new skills to create a choreographed performance in Drone Designers: Exploring STEAM Careers.

 Drone Designers comes with an Instructor Guide, a Curriculum Digital Download and all the print materials and supplies needed to engage 30 learners over 12 lessons: